darinz/DL/07_Transformers/02_large_language_models.md

 print(tokenizer.decode(outputs[0]))
 ```

+> **Code Walkthrough:**
+> - The tokenizer encodes the prompt and prepares it for the model.
+> - The model generates new tokens, one at a time, until the maximum length is reached.
+> - The output is decoded back into human-readable text.

 > **Did you know?** GPT-2 and GPT-3 can generate entire articles, stories, and even code by sampling one token at a time.

 ## 3. T5 (Text-to-Text Transfer Transformer)

 T5 frames every NLP task as a text-to-text problem, using an encoder-decoder architecture.

+> **Explanation:**
+> T5 is trained to convert any input text into output text, regardless of the task.
+This unified approach allows T5 to be fine-tuned for translation, summarization, classification, and more, all with the same model.

 > **Key Insight:** By casting all tasks as text-to-text, T5 can be fine-tuned for translation, summarization, classification, and more with a single model.